Start a conversation

 If you wish to purchase entrance tickets or permits into Machu Picchu than it is imperative that you contact a licensed tour operator.
 Tickets for the classic Inca Trail can sell out 4 to 6 months in advance.
 We recommend you secure your ticket as soon as possible: Click the following link to view our recommended tour operators.
 Recommended tour operators

-To note, the process is very orderly and well regulated.
-There is no risk of a stampede or feeling or panicked.
+Note, the process is very orderly and well regulated.
 During high season, you can expect long lines.
 From catching the bus from Aguas Calientes, to the gates on the trail on that last walk to Machu Picchu or at Machu Picchu itself.

 How much time should I spend there?

-Most visitors spend half to a full day taking in the views, walking the ruins, gawking at the surrounding mountains, and admiring the terraces, temples, and mortar free stone walls.
+Most visitors spend 3 to 4 hours taking in the views, walking the ruins, gawking at the surrounding mountains, and admiring the terraces, temples, and mortar free stone walls.
 During the peak-season dry months of June, July, and August, however, it can get very hot, as ventilation is limited.
 Either way, a multi-day destination this is not.

 Will I get altitude sickness?